freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/add-event-listeners.english.md

     this.handleKeyPress = this.handleKeyPress.bind(this);
     this.handleEnter = this.handleEnter.bind(this);  }
   componentDidMount() {
-    // change code below this line
+    // Change code below this line
     document.addEventListener('keydown', this.handleKeyPress);
-    // change code above this line
+    // Change code above this line
   }
   componentWillUnmount() {
-    // change code below this line
+    // Change code below this line
     document.removeEventListener('keydown', this.handleKeyPress);
-    // change code above this line
+    // Change code above this line
   }
   handleEnter() {
     this.setState((state) => ({